-We sent bloggers a mystery box filled with plant-based proteins, yogurts, milk as well as fresh and frozen produce from Vega, Earthbound Farm, SO Delicious and Silk.
-We asked them to do their homework and submit their school fuel recipe using only the items provided in the mystery box, along with basic pantry essentials.
+We sent bloggers a mystery box filled with plant-based proteins, yogurts and milk, as well as fresh and frozen produce from Vega, Earthbound Farm, SO Delicious and Silk.
+We asked them to do their homework and submit their easy plant-based recipe for school fuel using only the items provided in the mystery box, along with basic pantry essentials.
 Here’s what they created:

 Recipe by: The Simple Veganista

-Light and refreshing, these smoothie pops make for a great morning or afternoon snack.
+Light and refreshing, these smoothie popsicles make for a great morning or afternoon snack.
 Made with a protein powder, frozen mango, coconut milk and granola, each bite is as delicious as the last!

 - 1 16-oz. bag Earthbound Farms Frozen Mango, divided